githedgehog/docs/docs/faq/overview.md

     L4 ---- WS4

 ```
-In the above diagram Leaf and Spine routers, servers inside of a virtual private cloud can be attached to any leaf.
+The above diagram contains a Leaf and Spine routers.
+Servers inside of a virtual private cloud can be attached to any leaf.
 In order for the servers to communicate routes are applied to leaf nodes and traffic that needs to pass from leaf 1 to leaf 2 could travel via any spine.
 The leaf uses [ECMP](https://en.wikipedia.org/wiki/Equal-cost_multi-path_routing) to decide which spine to use.
-An [EVPN](https://en.wikipedia.org/wiki/Ethernet_VPN) technology ensures that servers inside of a VPC are reachable at layer2 regardless of which leaf they are attached to the fabric.
+An [EVPN](https://en.wikipedia.org/wiki/Ethernet_VPN) technology ensures that servers inside of a VPC are reachable at layer 2 regardless of which leaf they are attached to in the fabric.

 ### Core Access Aggregation Diagram
 ```mermaid